 Archaea cells are structurally diverse and these microorganisms share many characteristics with both bacteria and eukaryotes.
 They also have many unique features.

 They are typically a similar size to bacteria cells and lack a nucleus and organelles just as bacteria do.
-The membrane that surrounds the cells of archaea microorganisms is different to the membrane of any other cell.
+The membrane that surrounds the cells of archaea microorganisms is different from the membrane of any other cell.

 Originally, archaea were thought to only exist in extreme environments such as thermal springs and salt lakes.
 They are now known to exist in many habitats that are far less difficult to live in.